70 mm film: History

 Films formatted with a width of 70 mm have existed since the early days of the motion picture industry.
 The first 70 mm format film was most likely footage of the Henley Regatta, which was projected in 1896 and 1897, but may have been filmed as early as 1894.
 It required a specially built projector built by Herman Casler in Canastota, New York and had a ratio similar to full frame, with an aperture of 2.75 in by 2 in.
 There were also several film formats of various sizes from 50 to 68 mm which were developed from 1884 onwards, including Cinéorama (not to be confused with the entirely distinct "Cinerama" format), started in 1900 by Raoul Grimoin-Sanson.
 In 1914 the Italian Filoteo Alberini invented a panoramic film system utilising a 70 mm wide film called Panoramica.

 Fox Grandeur

-In 1928, William Fox of the Fox Film Corporation, in personal partnership with Theodore Case as the Fox-Case Corporation, began working on a wide film format using 70 mm film which they named Grandeur.
+In 1928, William Fox of the Fox Film Corporation, in personal collaboration with Theodore Case as the Fox-Case Corporation, began working on a wide film format using 70 mm film which they named Grandeur.
 Cameras were ordered by Fox-Case from Mitchell Camera Corp, with the first 70 mm production cameras, designated as the Mitchell Model FC camera, delivered to Fox-Case in May 1929.
 This was one of a number of wide-film processes developed by some of the major film studios at about that time.
 However, due to the financial strains of the Great Depression, along with strong resistance from movie theater owners, who were in the process of equipping their theaters for sound, none of these systems became commercially successful.
 Fox dropped Grandeur in 1930.